binary-com/deriv-api-docs/docs/core-concepts/websocket/index.md

 And if we’d like to send a message then socket.send(data) will do that.

-Here’s an example in `Javascript`:
+Here’s an example in `JavaScript`:

 ```js
 const app_id = 1089; // Replace with your app_id or leave as 1089 for testing.